 Students are allowed seven calendar days from the start date of a course to add a course.
 A course cannot be added after the seventh calendar day.
-The effective add date is determined by the date the student phones, faxes, emails, or submits online or in person the add request to the Program Advisor.
+The effective add date is determined by the date the student phones, faxes, emails, or submits online or in person the add request to the Academic Advisor.

-In general, students are not required to have the approval of a Program Advisor and/or Financial Aid Specialist to drop/add courses.
-However, students who have an academic hold on their account such as a Financial Aid or Placement hold are required to gain approval from their Program Advisor/Financial Aid Specialist.
+In general, students are not required to have the approval of an Academic Advisor and/or Financial Aid Specialist to drop/add courses.
+However, students who have a hold on their account such as a Financial Aid or Placement hold are required to gain approval from their Academic Advisor/Financial Aid Specialist.
 Holds to students' accounts are indicated on the student portal at https://my.peirce.edu under the My Classes tab.

-Students are encouraged to discuss course schedule changes or additions with their Financial Aid Specialist and Program Advisor.
+Students are encouraged to discuss course schedule changes or additions with their Financial Aid Specialist and Academic Advisor.
 Full tuition will be charged for a class that is added.
 Students are responsible for contacting the professor, obtaining textbooks, and completing any missed work for the newly added course.
+Generally, students can expect to have some course assignments due during the first week of class.
+Adding a class after the course start date, may result in a student missing required assignments for the first week.
+It is strongly encouraged that students register for classes and obtain their required textbooks in advance of a class start date.